 Key Findings

-• Owners’ everyday interactions with their animals was the foundation of what was ‘normal’ for a horse.
-This formed the basis of what an owner perceived to be an ‘issue’ or ‘pain-related issue’ of the horse.
+• Owners’ everyday interactions with their animals was the foundation of what was “normal” for a horse.
+This formed the basis of what owners perceived to be “issues” or “pain-related issues” in their horses.

-• The meaning of a horse’s behaviour or movement was interpreted alongside knowledge of the individual, as well as other contextual factors such as recent management changes.
-These interpretations influenced whether a horse was considered to be in pain and what action, if any, was adopted to remedy it.
+• Owners interpreted their horses’ behaviors or movements alongside their knowledge of the individual animal, as well as other contextual factors such as recent management changes.
+These interpretations influenced whether they considered the horse to be in pain and what action, if any, they adopted to remedy it.

 • Owners generally consulted a veterinarian if an issue or pain-related issue was identified and previous attempts to remedy it had failed.
-Management adjustments or sources of advice were often sought before a veterinarian.
+Owners often attempted management adjustments or sought other sources of advice before consulting a veterinarian.

 • During consultations, veterinarians spoke to the owner and used their assessments of the horse to identify (potentially painful) problems.
 Veterinarians’ perceptions of pain were informed by their knowledge of clinical conditions.

 • The extent to which an owner’s concerns or priorities were attended to by the veterinarian during the consultation affected the nature of the veterinarian-owner relationship.
-It also reflected the extent to which veterinary advice received was considered relevant to the individual horse.
+It also reflected the extent to which the owner considered the veterinary advice they received to be relevant to the individual horse.

 Take-Away Messages